Modern Slavery Statement 2021

 Our Business

 Thistle Seafoods is a private label manufacturer of chilled and frozen coated and added value seafood and non-seafood products.
-We employ more than 450 people at our 5.5-acre site and all the facilities are accredited to the highest BRC Grade A standards.
+We employ more than 550 staff across both of our sites; 435 and 128 staff at our Boddam and Uddingston sites respectively.
+Our Boddam food manufacturing facility is accredited to the highest BRC Grade A standards.
 We currently supply major retailers and food service companies in the UK, as well as Europe, Canada, North America, and Australia.

 Our High-Risk Areas